Abhijit Bhaduri

 Bhaduri's writings have appeared in journals and magazines including The Wall Street Journal, Harvard Business Review Ascend, The Hindu Business Line, Operations Research & Management Sciences Today.
-He is second among the top HR influencers on Social Media according to SHRM, India.
+He is the top HR influencer on Social Media according to SHRM, India.
 He writes regularly for The Economic Times, People Matters and blogs for the Times of India.

 Personal life

 Abhijit Bhaduri was raised in New Delhi.
 He completed his schooling from St. Xavier's School, Delhi.
 Bhaduri is a BA Honors (Economics) from Shri Ram College of Commerce of the Delhi University and a Post Graduate in Human Resources from the prestigious XLRI, Jamshedpur and an LLB from Delhi University, India.

 An avid blogger, Bhaduri's blog posts appear under the Human Capital Exchange section of The Conference Board and for the Times of India.
 His website is listed in the Directory of Top Blogs in India and Most Widely Read Indian Bloggers.
 Bhaduri has illustrated several books and is an amateur cartoonist.

 Bhaduri also made a brief appearance in the 2007 Bollywood film Apna Aasman starring Irrfan, Anupam Kher, Rajat Kapoor and Shobana.
 He has acted in plays staged in India, Kuala Lumpur and US.
+While in US he compered a radio show called Movie Magic.
+He has appeared in the web series Half Pants Full Pants.

 Abhijit Bhaduri is married to Nandini.
 They have two children, Eshna and Abhishek.

 Career

 Abhijit Bhaduri was the Chief Learning Officer for the Wipro group.
 He lives in Bangalore, India.
 Prior to this he has led HR teams at Microsoft, Pepsi, Colgate and Tata Steel and worked in India, South East Asia and US.
-Between 1989–94, Bhaduri taught HR at his alma-mater, XLRI, Jamshedpur.
+Between 1989 and 1994, Bhaduri taught HR at his alma-mater, XLRI, Jamshedpur.

-Bhaduri is on the Advisory Board of the prestigious program for Chief Learning Officers that is run by the University of Pennsylvania.
+Bhaduri is on the advisory board of the program for chief learning officers that is run by the University of Pennsylvania.

 Bhaduri's successful stint as the CLO of Wipro appeared as the cover story/page of the Chief Learning Officer Magazine (July 2013 edition).

 His writings have appeared on HBR Ascend, The Wall Street Journal, The Economic Times, the Hindu Business Line, People Matters, Operations Research & Management Sciences Today.
 He has been quoted in Knowledge@Wharton and journals like Organizational Dynamics.

 Bhaduri is a regular speaker.
 Among his prominent speeches are the ones at the Lift Conference in Geneva and at TEDx Gurgaon.